jennifer-lu/dynamic-spinning-fox-theme/README.md

 # Dynamic Spinning Fox Theme

-A dynamic theme with an animated spinning fox that changes color according to the time.
+A dynamic theme with an animated spinning fox outline that changes color according to the time.
 Created for Firefox add-ons.

 ## Demo